Working with Big Repositories in Tosca

 - Files in Repositories

 A big topic is how to handle big files within Tosca (Videos, Images …).
 Tosca provides the possibility to embed files.
 This functionality should be used for small files, usually text files.
 If the files get larger it is recommended to reference them as LinkedManagedExternal in a managed file area.
-The related article can be found in our online manuals in the chapter: Working with Tosca> Referencing or embedding files> Referencing files and managing files externally (Direct link to Tosca 9.2)
+(Find more information in our Webhelp under: Work with Tricentis Tosca > Manage file attachments > Create file reference with central storage location)

 - Rearrange indices in your Common Repository